noltron000/homebrew-spells/spells/cantrips/precognition.md

 ## Description
 You extend your hand and point a finger at a target in range.
-Your magic grants you a brief insight into the target's defenses.
+Your magic grants you a brief insight into the target's movement patterns.
-On your next turn, you gain advantage on your first Attack Roll against the target, provided that this spell hasn't ended.
+For the spell's duration, you have advantage on Attack Rolls against your target, and it has disadvantage on Attack Rolls against you.

+If this spell ends on your turn, its effects linger until the end of your turn.

 ---

-**Classes:** bard, sorcerer, warlock, wizard
+**Classes:** bard, mystic, ranger, sorcerer, warlock, wizard

-**Subraces:** tiefling (abyssal)

 **Sources:** PHB, page 284

+**References:** true strike

+**Quality Assurance:** :star2: consistency pass